phansch/mini_rfc_for_cargo_lint_configuration/README.md

 ```

 This has the benefit of not having to repeat the lint level for every single
 lint.
-However, this woul probably make diffs more difficult to read.
+However, this would probably make diffs more difficult to read.

 ### Lint precedence

 The lints can be specified on the workspace level and for individual packages.
-Anything on the package level will override the workspace setup on per lint
+Anything on the package level will override the workspace setup on a per lint
 basis.
 Specifying clippy-lints will result in Clippy complaining about unknown
 lints if Clippy isn't used.